 San Antonio, TX; 1994); The Private Feast Lists of Ancient Egypt (Ägyptologische Abhandlungen, Harrassowitz: Wiesbaden, 1996); The Transformation of an Ancient Egyptian Narrative: P. Sallier III and the Battle of Kadesh (Harrassowitz: Wiesbaden, 2002).; War in Ancient Egypt: The New Kingdom.
 (Blackwells: Oxford; 2004); Five Views on Egypt (University of Göttingen: Göttingen; 2006); The Great Dedicatory Inscription of Ramesses II: A Solar-Osirian Tractate at Abydos (Brill: Leiden and Boston; 2008); Icons of Power:

-(Charles University in Prague, Faculty of Arts: Prague; 2011); with Jeremy Armstrong (eds.), Rituals of Triumph in the Mediterranean World (Leiden and Boston: Brill; 2013); Time and the Egyptians: Feasts and Fights (New Haven: Yale Egyptological Seminar; 2018); The Persistence of Memory in Kush.
+A Strategy of Reinterpretation (Charles University in Prague, Faculty of Arts: Prague; 2011); with Jeremy Armstrong (eds.), Rituals of Triumph in the Mediterranean World (Leiden and Boston: Brill; 2013); Time and the Egyptians: Feasts and Fights (New Haven: Yale Egyptological Seminar; 2018); The Persistence of Memory in Kush.
 Pianchy and his Temple.
 (Charles University in Prague, Faculty of Arts: Prague; 2019).